 6. Get a Cat!

-A cat can help to keep away squirrels, mice, rats, birds, and other neighbourhood cats.
-Now, he’s a true family member, and I love his company while puttering in the garden.
+A cat used in this way can help to keep away squirrels, mice, rats, birds, and other neighbourhood cats, all while being safe to songbirds.
+Plus he’s a true family member, and I love his company while puttering in the garden.

 What Smell Keeps Animals Out of the Garden?

 Many animals have a stronger sense of smell than us and won’t like certain strong scents.
 Here are just a few common ones:

 One of the best ways to utilize these scents is by making a homemade spray to keep animals out of the garden.
 You can find an easy repellent recipe here.